 Can you imagine anything that could help us all overcome our challenges better than this?

-Talk by Kevin Crenshaw in Venice Florida, The Church of Jesus Christ of Latter-day Saints, 2/28/2016
+Text of a talk by Kevin Crenshaw in Venice, Florida Ward of The Church of Jesus Christ of Latter-day Saints on 28 Feb 2016

 The transcript below is an unabridged version with a complete list of lessons learned.

 The Savior said: “In the world, ye shall have tribulation.”
 (John 16:33, emphasis mine.)

 Challenges in life can sometimes seem overwhelming, even impossible to overcome.
 They include chronic illness, weaknesses, emotional pain, uncertainty, anxiety, physical pain, depression, fear, temptation, sin, addiction, loneliness, unrelenting demands, emotional or physical mistreatment, abuse, broken hearts, hopelessness, grief, crushing guilt, doubt, and other challenges you may face right now.

 The Lord also said: “But be of good cheer, I have overcome the world.”
 (John 16:33.)

 An ancient Book of Mormon prophet taught: “By small and simple things are great things brought to pass.”
 (Alma 37:6.)
 And a modern prophet, James E. Faust, said: “Problems will yield to a spiritual solution….
 We will [do better] if our guiding stars are revealed principles rather than specified activities.”
 (James E. Faust, Strengthening the Inner Self.)